-Refuge moved to Keppel Street; there were then two live-in voluntary supervisors.
+Bathurst youth refuge moved to Keppel Street; there were then two live-in voluntary supervisors.
 First funding obtained from Youth & Community Services (“YACS”, as Family and Community Services – FACS was then known) and Department of Social Security (Centrelink).

-Refuge moved to larger quarters on Sydney Road, Kelso.
-Old premises in Keppel Street turned into medium term accommodation for young people between 15 and 21.
+Two youth workers were employed by Veritas House and became independent of Bathurst Youth Service.
+Bathurst youth refuge moved to larger quarters on Sydney Road, Kelso and the former premises in Keppel Street was turned into medium term accommodation for homeless young people between 15 and 21.

-Medium term services moved to new premises.
+Medium term accommodation services in Keppel Street, Bathurst moved to new premises.

+DoCS agreed to fund an additional staff position in Bathurst, that of a Housing Support Worker.
+Medium term accommodation moved from West Bathurst closer to the Bathurst Centre.
 All staff covered by the new Social and Community Services Award.
-Staff comprised of 4.5 youth workers at the refuge, one at Medium term, and one counsellor in Adolescent and Family Counselling.
+Bathurst staff comprised of 4.5 youth workers at the youth refuge, one at medium term, and one Counsellor in Adolescent and Family Counselling.

+A fire at the Bathurst youth refuge damaged the bedroom and bathroom areas.
+For the six weeks it took to complete the repairs, the service continued to function.
 Name changed to Veritas House Inc. in recognition of services in addition to the refuge.
 The Model Rules for Associations recommended by the NSW Department of Consumer Affairs was formally adopted.
-The year was characterised by a major funding crisis; medium term temporarily closed to cope.
+The year was characterised by a major funding crisis; medium term accommodation in Bathurst temporarily closed to cope.

 DoCS’ funding was adjusted towards the end of this year, to somewhat appropriate levels.